tamrattedi/alx-pre_course/README.md

-This is ALX-Pre-Course project made by Leul Nigussu Edited from here
+This is ALX-Pre-Course project made by Tewodros Ayalew Edited from here